Skip to main content

 • High-fiber foods make you feel full, so you’re less likely to eat until you’re stuffed, and may help prevent acid reflux.1 Try whole grains like brown rice and oatmeal, root vegetables like sweet potatoes and carrots and green veggies like asparagus and broccoli.1

-• Low acid foods have a higher pH and are less likely to cause acid reflux.1 The range of pH is thought to extend from 0 to 14, with a pH of 7 being completely neutral.4 Foods with a pH of greater than 4.6 are defined as low-acid foods.4 Bananas are a common low-acid option with a pH of 4.5-5.2, as are melons (Watermelon has a pH of 5.18-5.6), turkey (pH of 5.7-6.8) and even graham crackers (pH of 7.0-8.5).1,4,5
+• Low-acid foods (also known as alkaline foods) have a higher pH and are less likely to cause acid reflux.1 The range of pH is thought to extend from 0 to 14, with a pH of 7 being completely neutral.4 Foods with a pH of greater than 4.6 are defined as low-acid foods.4 Bananas are a common low-acid option, as are melons, such as watermelon or honeydew, poultry and sweet potatoes .1,4,5

-• Watery foods can dilute and weaken stomach acid due to their elevated water content.1 Choose cucumbers, celery and watermelon for the greatest benefits, but brothy soups are a great option, too.1
+• Watery foods can dilute and weaken stomach acid due to their elevated water content.1 Choose cucumbers, celery and watermelon for the greatest benefits, and lighter, broth-based soups are a great option too.1

 Avoid Trigger Foods